 - Individuals who married, bought property, appeared in census records, etc. after their death

 Solution: Create a timeline of your ancestor’s life.
 Timelines can help keep your dates straight and prevent these common-sense errors from occurring.
-Make sure it includes their birth year, and note what age they would have been during life events you uncover in research.
+Make sure your timeline includes birth year, and note what age your ancestor would have been during life events you uncover in research.
 Also look for additional records that might shed light on the circumstances.